Henry Wise (footballer)

-Henry Dennis Paul Wise (born 1 January 2000) is a professional footballer who plays as a midfielder for New York Red Bulls II.
+Henry Dennis Paul Wise (born 1 January 2000) is an English professional footballer who plays as a midfielder.

 Career

 Early career

 Born in Kensington, Wise was spotted by boyhood club Queens Park Rangers and joined the clubs youth academy.
-After a few years with Queens Park Rangers he signed with Arsenal joining the Gunners’ Hale End academy.
+After a few years with Queens Park Rangers he signed with Arsenal joining the Gunners' Hale End academy.
 In 2016 he joined Derby County.
-Wise appeared in 24 matches with Derby County’s U-18’s in the U18 Premier League, where he scored two goals.
+Wise appeared in 24 matches with Derby County's U-18's in the U18 Premier League, where he scored two goals.

 In November 2018, he had a trial at Queens Park Rangers.
 In March 2019, Wise departed Derby "by mutual agreement".

 Watford

 In July 2019, Wise joined Watford's under-23 side on a one-year deal.
 On 4 November 2019, Wise opened the scoring for Watford under-23 in a 3-0 victory over Ipswich Town's under-23 side in a Professional Development League Two clash at Clarence Park.
 In summer 2020, he signed a new one-year deal at the club.
 On 23 January 2020, Wise made his first team debut for Watford in a 2–1 FA Cup third round replay defeat against Tranmere Rovers.
 In summer 2020, he signed a new one-year deal at the club.
 He was released by Watford at the end of the 2021–22 season.